Community Health Leaders

 Former health leaders

 Samantha lives in the UK and has a degree in economics that sparked a keen interest in social affairs.
 She previously worked in finance but is now a full-time mum, where she enjoys abstract painting and a wide range of music.
 She has suffered from Asthma since she was about 9 months old.
 Read more.

 Ann Cuccia, MPH, RRT

 Ann is a full-time faculty member in the Respiratory Care Program at Stony Brook University in New York.
-She holds a Bachelor’s degrees in Biology and Cardiorespiratory Sciences and a Master’s Degree in Public Health.
-Read More.
+She has a BA in Biology and Cardiorespiratory Sciences and a Master’s Degree in Public Health.
+Read more.

 Kat spends her days working as an IT professional in St. Louis, MO.
 By night she can be found knitting, gardening, or reading.
-In 2009 while away at University Kat was diagnosed with asthma in addition to lifelong allergies.
-During this time she began blogging about her experiences with Asthma and Allergies.
-Read More.
+In 2009 while away at University, Kat was diagnosed with asthma in addition to suffering from lifelong allergies.
+During this time she began blogging about her experiences with asthma and allergies.
+Read more.

 Amanda Workman is a wife, step-mom, and a dog mom in South Texas.
 She finished a double bachelor’s degree at Houston Baptist University in 2009.
-Despite her limited success with getting a firm grasp on her chronic migraine, fibromyalgia, and endometriosis, Amanda completed a Master’s degree in Human Resources and currently works for a natural gas and crude oil pipeline company.
+Despite limited success with getting a firm grasp on her chronic migraine, fibromyalgia, and endometriosis, Amanda completed a Master’s degree in Human Resources.
+She currently works for a natural gas and crude oil pipeline company.
 Last year she suffered from a severe respiratory failure which triggered untreated mild asthma to become very extreme.
-Read More.
+Read more.

-With the exception of medical doctors, contributors and moderators at Asthma.net are compensated for their contributions to the Asthma.net community.
+Regular contributors and moderators at Asthma.net are offered compensation for their contributions to the Asthma.net community.
 If you are interested in joining our team, please contact us at email@example.com.